 In Bora Bora, the food is mainly seafood based.
 Try raw fish with coconut milk.
 Usually, this is made from tuna or bonito fish.
 It is sliced into cubes and marinated in coconut milk, lemon juice, onion, cucumber, tomatoes, garlic and spring onion.

 With such a big Chinese-Polynesian population, there is a wonderful fusion of cuisines on French Polynesia.
 Chao men (fried noodles with vegetables, meat and shrimp), chicken with lemon sauce, chao chap (roasted duck), and mapo tofu are popular dishes on the islands.
 Raw fish is also very prominent in Chinese cooking on French Polynesia.

 A notable French influence in Bora Bora also shines through in sweet treats such as firi firi (Tahitian doughnuts) and banana crepes.
 A favorite breakfast food is coconut bread!

-Cook Islands or Bora Bora: Which should you visit?
+Cook Islands Or Bora Bora: Which Is The Better Choice?

 If time and money weren’t limited, then we would recommend visiting both of these island paradises.
 However if you’re looking for sun, sea and sand at an inexpensive price – and also a bit of culture – then the Cook Islands is probably the better choice than Bora Bora.